Timendus/3d-viper-maze/README.md

 extensions now would take away precious spare time from working on the actual game 😉 So I decided to work with [Octo](https://johnearnest.github.io/Octo/).

+## A big thanks to

+* @JohnEarnest for quick answers to Octo related questions and fixing a bug with `:org` 🐜
+* @mirandavdende for helping with level design and listening to me whining 😉
+* @srekke for helping with musical inspiration 🎶

 ## Rough TO DO list:

 * [x] Have in-memory models of a map and the player's position